-Extensive follow-up drilling is clearly required at Rockwell and in all likelihood other places within the LBHG.
+Extensive follow-up drilling, including diamond drilling for the first time, is clearly required at Rockwell and in all likelihood many other places within the LBHG.

 A large amount of new data has been generated from the extensive drill programmes now completed at Broken Hill and a significant number of assays are still outstanding from all four prospects: LBHG, Platinum Springs, Red Hill and Dora East.